Howard County Bird Club

 Loading crew

 In the late 1970s, the young Howard County Bird Club (HCBC) was looking for a way to raise money for three purposes: maintain a stable dues structure, sponsor some special projects, and support a variety of conservation and environmental causes.
-When Chuck Dupree suggested to the board that the club sponsor one or more seed sales each year, little did he know that these sales would become a major fundraising engine for the club for more than 40 years.
+When Chuck Dupree suggested to the board that the club sponsor one or more seed sales each year, little did he know that these sales would become a major fundraising engine for the club for 50 years.

 Eileen Clegg volunteered to chair the experimental sale and went on to head the effort with efficiency, imagination, and problem-solving skills for 27 years!
 The date for that first sale was November 10, 1979.
 Ads were placed in local weekly newspapers (not deemed necessary after the first year), orders received, and volunteers scheduled for the Saturday morning pickup period at the First Presbyterian Church (known for its support of community groups).
 Its location near the intersection of US 29/MD 108 was used with gratitude for 26 years.
 That first sale moved 4,900 lbs. of sunflower seed and 260 lbs. of nyger (thistle).
 Those were the only two items offered in an attempt to help customers reduce the number of House Sparrows and assorted blackbird species at their feeders.
 The profit was $150.00—and so it began.